 Simplicity itself.
-Calm, soothe, refresh with our organic Egyptian Chamomile.
-In the interest of providing a pure and naturally soothing drink, we offer the finest quality organic grade whole dried flowers.
+Calm, soothe, refresh with our Egyptian Chamomile.
+In the interest of providing a pure and naturally soothing drink, we offer the finest quality grade whole dried flowers.
 It is no mystery that chamomile is the queen of relaxing herbs.

 It has earned its reputation for not only its calming effects, but its flavor profile amd a warm, earthy, floral experience unmatched in the plant kingdom.

 Produces a gorgeous deep-yellow cup.
 And of course it is caffeine-free!

 2.0 oz Pouch $7.95 - 30 servings 27¢ per cup | 1.6 oz Tin $9.95 - 24 servings 41¢ per cup

 Hint: You can steep this for as long as you want with no bitterness.

 Water: 208°F | Flowers: 1.5 tsp per 6 ounce cup | Infusion Time: 4-6 minutes

 - Use filtered or spring water, whenever possible

 - Don’t over-boil water - Remove leaves after recommended time (adjust to taste)